 During his summer internship at the Inter-American Development Bank (IADB) through SIG, Jay Kittle gained valuable insights into international interactions and observed professionals in action.
 His experience propelled him to work with the Arizona-Mexico Commission and contribute to harmonizing trade law across North America.

 Can You Get A Full Scholarship to Stanford?

 Yes.
 If you are excellent at a sport, you can apply for Stanford University athletic scholarships.
 To apply, you need to contact Stanford coaches by filling out the question which can be found on the Stanford website.

 How Much Does It Cost to Go to Stanford University For 4 Years?

-Athletics programs in the university offer a fully-funded scholarship. there is also the availability of financial aids and outside scholarship that can sponsor education at Stanford University
+Athletics programs in the university offer a fully-funded scholarship. there is also the availability of financial aid and outside scholarships that can sponsor education at Stanford University.

 Stanford University actively promotes equity and inclusion through various initiatives, including funding and financial aid programs.
 The university strives to create a diverse and inclusive community by offering need-based financial aid, scholarships, and funding opportunities that prioritize students from underrepresented backgrounds or those with demonstrated financial needs.